Siim Kallas: Personal life and death

 Kallas' grandfather was Eduard Alver, one of the founders of the Republic of Estonia on 24 February 1918, and the Commander of the Estonian Defence League during the Estonian War of Independence, and the first chief of the Estonian Police from 1918 to 24 May 1919.
-He speaks Estonian, English, Russian, Finnish, and German.
-Kallas is of Estonian and distant Baltic German ancestry.
+He spoke Estonian, English, Russian, Finnish, and German.
+Kallas was of Estonian and distant Baltic German ancestry.

-Kallas is married to doctor Kristi Kallas, who, during the Soviet deportations from Estonia, at age six months, was deported to Siberia with her mother and grandmother in a cattle car and lived there until she was 10 years old.
+Kallas was married to doctor Kristi Kallas, who, during the Soviet deportations from Estonia, at age six months, was deported to Siberia with her mother and grandmother in a cattle car and lived there until she was 10 years old.

-He has one son and one daughter.
+He had one son and one daughter.
 His daughter Kaja Kallas was the leader of the Reform party and the prime minister of Estonia from 2021 to 2024, after which she became EU Representative for Foreign Affairs.

+Siim Kallas died in his sleep at home on 22 August 2026, at the age of 77.